Collaboration in Sweden

 Supporting Swedish aviation and space industry - SVIFFT, promotes the Swedish aerospace industry as a national area of strength with high international competitiveness.
 Partners: Aerospace Cluster Sweden, Swerea SIOCOMP, Swerea IVF, Västra Götaland Region, Region Östergötland, Innovatum.

 Innovation Square - business models in circular economy

 Innovation Square - business models in circular economy, brings together furniture manufacturers, glass manufacturers, textile companies, public sector and relevant research on business models for circular economics and international competitiveness.
 Partners: The University of Borås (Smart Textiles), SP Sweden's Technical Research Institute (Smart Housing), Interior Cluster Sweden.

 Structured introduction of digital services and products

 Structured Introduction of Digital services and products facilitates digital solutions in healthcare and contributes to increased growth in small and medium-sized businesses.
-Collaboration partners: Sweden's municipalities and county councils (SKL), Stockholm Science City, STUNS, Center for Innovation and eHealth (Umeå).
+Collaboration partners: The Swedish Association of Local Authorities and Regions (SALAR), Stockholm Science City, STUNS, Center for Innovation and eHealth (Umeå).